Hlinka Gretzky Cup: Canada Proves Too Powerful For Host Czechs

 Against the Czechs, Drysdale was solid defensively while creating all kinds of offence — both on the rush and within the attacking zone.
 He set up Perfetti’s goal with a perfect centering pass from below the goal-line to the top of the crease.
 Drysdale also had the zone entry on Byfield’s goal and worked the puck to Lapierre, whose shot beat Bednar with Byfield depositing the rebound.

 Drysdale has been the lone defenceman on Canada’s top power-play unit, with Lapierre playing the other point.
-Byfield, Perfetti and McClennon have been the forwards, though that 2-0 goal was scored in a 4-on-3 advantage without McClennon.
+Byfield, Perfetti and McClennon have been the forwards, though that 2-0 goal was scored during a 4-on-3 advantage without McClennon.

 Canada’s second unit featured two defencemen against the Czechs in QMJHLers Jeremie Poirier and Lukas Cormier, with Will Cuylle, Seth Jarvis and Justin Sourdif as the forwards.